daveajlee/mdiscis/README.md

 ### What is this repository for? ###

 * This repository contains the current version of MDISCIS and the current source code in Java.
-The current version of MDISCIS is 2.1-SNAPSHOT.
-The next planned version is 2.1 - building the current source code builds version 2.1-SNAPSHOT.
+The current version of MDISCIS is 2.1.
+Building the current source code builds version 2.1.

 ### How do I get set up? ###